A New, More Accessible Option for VR from Salesforce: Is it Right for Your Business?

 - Lowers travel time and lead time for appointments.

-- Lowered stress and optimized schedules for all technicians helps with employee retention and job satisfaction—as well as customer satisfaction rates.
+- Lowered stress and optimized schedules for all technicians help with employee retention and job satisfaction—as well as customer satisfaction rates.

 - Challenge: Not having enough support to resolve jobs in a timely manner, or needing to downsize; budget constraints preventing hiring and training new support.